vb-datagh/AKSurvey_Capstone/README.md

 # Exploration and Analysis: 2025 Filipinx Survey
 For my final capstone project in the General Assembly Data Analytics Immersion, I used Microsoft Excel for data cleaning, editing and formatting in conjunction with Jupyter Notebook for further exploration and data analysis.
-Within this notebook, I utilized several libraries: Pandas, MadPlotLib, Plotly for Data Visualizations Exploration and analysis of 2025 Filipinx Survey conducted by Amado Khaya Initiative.
+Within this notebook, I utilized several libraries: Pandas, MadPlotLib, Plotly for data visualizations.

 # Executive Summary